1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC021/README.md

-# UC001 - As Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions
+# UC021 - As an Admin, I want to edit existing operation types, so that I can update or correct information about the procedure

 ## 1. Context

-> The backoffice system is a web application that allows admins to manage users, patients, and staff.
+> The system allows the Admin to edit existing types of operations so that the system is up-to-date with the available medical procedures.
-> Admins can create, edit, and deactivate user profiles, ensuring that the right people have access to the system.
+> Admin users can add, edit, delete and list/search operations, ensuring that the system reflects the current medical procedures available at the hospital.
-> This use case focuses on the registration of new backoffice users, such as doctors, nurses, technicians and other admins.
-> The registration process is done via an out-of-band process using an IAM, meaning that the admin must manually create the user profile and assign the appropriate role.
-After that, the admin must regist the user in the backoffice system, associating it with the appropriate IAM credentials.

 ## 2. Requirements